ShaunCurtis/Blazr.Invoice/readme.md

 **Under Construction - There are only so many hours in a day!**

-This is a new Repo to demonstrate how to build and manage complex domain entities.
+This Repo demonstrates how to manage complex domain entities, such as invoices, in various contexts.

+At the moment the Blazr Server Vertical Slice Architecture [VSA] solution is the only working solution.

+All the documentation is under construction.